 - veggie sticks: 3 carrots (198g), 3 stalks celery (126g)

-- dressing: about 2 tablespoons raw tahini (38g), fresh lemon juice from 1/2 lemon (8g), about a cup of grape tomatoes (126g) blended together in a Vitamix
+- dressing: about 2 tablespoons raw tahini (38g), fresh lemon juice from 1/2 lemon (8g), and a cup of grape tomatoes (126g) blended together

 - glass of water (12 fl oz)